 Many interesting paintings are displayed thanks to the generosity of local donors.
 Its collection includes works by Klimt, Hans Holbein the Younger, Vincent Van Gogh, Henri Matisse, and Ferdinand Hodler.

-Museum of the Old Arsenal
+9. Tour the Museum of the Old Arsenal

 It houses a large collection of weapons, rifles, cannons, and armor – the Museum of the Old Arsenal.
 If you’re an armor buff, you’ll definitely want to see the 400 pieces of armor displayed there.